devancakra/IoT-based-Radar-with-Wemos-D1-R2/README.md

 <br><br>

 ## Get Started
+1. Download and extract this repository.<br>

-1. Make sure you have the necessary electronic components.
+2. Make sure you have the necessary electronic components.<br>

-2. Make sure your components are designed according to the diagram.
+3. Make sure your components are designed according to the diagram.<br>

-3. Make sure the components are well connected ``` (Adjust the setup between Board and Port) ```.

-4. Please set up the ``` MQTT topic ``` service on the broker.
+4. Please set up the ``` MQTT topic ``` service on the broker.<br>

-5. Be sure to change the arduino program code in the ``` Router ``` section according to the device you are using.

-6. If you don't apply points 1 and 2 for the purposes of project development that's fine, but please note that some things need to be changed for it to work properly.
+5. If you don't apply points 2 and 3 for project development purposes, that's fine, but be aware that some things need to be changed according to your needs for the system to work properly.

-7. Ensure that the device is connected to the internet.

-8. Make sure all things have been created.
+6. Make sure all things have been created.<br>

-9. Download and extract this repository.

-10. Please enjoy [Done].
+7. Please enjoy [Done].

 <br><br>